 On February 24, 2012, Senator Darrell Steinberg introduced Senate Bill 1528 which seeks to establish that injured persons are entitled to recover the reasonable value of medical services provided without regard to the amount actually paid.
 This bill is nothing new, as it essentially seeks to restore the law to what it was before the Howell decision.
 However, the insurance industry is so powerful that it is questionable that Senate Bill 1528 will pass.
 If it did, it would be a victory for personal injury victims as well as people who pay for health insurance.

-If you have any questions about a particular personal injury case, please submit your case for review by the experienced personal injury team at Sally Morin Law.
+If you have any questions about a particular personal injury case, please submit your case for review by the experienced personal injury traffic accident team at Sally Morin Personal Injury Lawyers.
 We are top-ranked personal injury attorneys with offices in San Francisco, Los Angeles, Oakland, and San Jose.

 This video and accompanying text is not intended to be a source of legal advice for any purpose.
 Prior results do not guarantee a similar outcome.
 The information in this video and text does not constitute a guarantee, warranty or prediction regarding the outcome of your case.